Rupert Mitford, 6th Baron Redesdale

-Rupert Bertram Mitford, 6th Baron Redesdale, Baron Mitford (born 18 July 1967), is a British hereditary peer, Liberal Democrat politician and member of the prominent Mitford family.
+Rupert Bertram Mitford, 6th Baron Redesdale, Baron Mitford (born 18 July 1967), is a British hereditary peer, politician and member of the prominent Mitford family.

-Biography
+Background

 Mitford was educated at Milton Abbey and Highgate School, before going up to Newcastle University, where he graduated with the degree of BA.

-He succeeded his father as the 6th Baron Redesdale, of Redesdale in the County of Northumberland, in 1991.
+He succeeded his father as Baron Redesdale, of Redesdale in the County of Northumberland, in 1991.

 Following the removal of hereditary peers' automatic right to a seat in Parliament by the House of Lords Act 1999, the Liberal Democrats took advantage of an offer from the New Labour Government for some of their hereditary peers to return to the House as working peers.
 Redesdale was created a life peer on 18 April 2000, as Baron Mitford, of Redesdale in the County of Northumberland.
-At the age of 32, he was the youngest person ever to receive a life peerage.
+At the age of 32, he was the youngest person ever to receive a life peerage, a record held until Charlotte Owen was made a peeress in 2023 at the age of 30.
 By convention, the House of Lords refer to peers holding multiple titles by whichever is senior within the peerage.
 Thus Mitford is known in the House as Lord Redesdale.

 He is a first cousin once removed of the famous Mitford sisters, daughters of the 2nd Baron Redesdale.
 The youngest of the sisters, Deborah, Duchess of Devonshire, was, with her husband, the 11th Duke, active in the Social Democratic Party.
-This later merged with the Liberal Party to become the Liberal Democrats, for whom Redesdale sits in the House of Lords.
+This later merged with the Liberal Party to become the Liberal Democrats, for whom Redesdale sat in the House of Lords before becoming non-affiliated.